 “I have written 11 books, but each time I think, ‘Uh oh, they’re going to find out now.
 I’ve run a game on everybody, and they’re going to find me out.‘” — Maya Angelou

 “I was certain I was going to receive a call, and they were going to say, ‘I’m sorry, we made a mistake.’
 Every single day.”
 Lupita Nyongo

 “It is still revolutionary for any trans person to choose to be seen and visible in a world that tells us we should not exist,” Laverne Cox.

 6. The overachievers

-They are the one, who have it all, successful and yet doubt.
+They are the ones who have it all, successful, and yet doubt.
 Facebook COO Sheryl Sandberg told us a year before her book, Lean In, was published: